 Nurse pro-tip: The $20 scopes are not worth the money.
 They don’t last as long and just aren’t as good.
 You really need to spend the extra money to get something worth having.
 The $50 MDF is the best value with highest quality that I have found.

-I’ve tried the Littmann Classic III (about $125) and the Littmann Master Cardiology (about $200) and enjoy them both.
-I like the Master Cardiology version better because I never use the small size of the diaphragm so I liked the grip on the back of the Master Cardiology better than another listening piece.
-However, this is a personal preference and what scope you’d need to get depends on what kind they need, as some nurses find this very useful.
+I’ve tried the Littmann Classic III and the Littmann Master Cardiology and enjoy them both.
+I like the Master Cardiology version better because I never use the small size of the diaphragm, so I liked the grip on the back of the Master Cardiology better than another listening piece.
+However, this is a personal preference, and what scope you’d need to get depends on what kind they need, as some nurses find this very useful.

 Nurse pro-tip: I highly recommend getting the scope engraved for them.
 People won’t always splurge on that for themselves, but it really helps because people borrow scopes all the time, have very similar ones, or people set them down somewhere and forget about it.
 At least 5 times I have set mine down and forgotten it, and because I had my name engraved on it, a coworker was able to return it to me later on.
 I highly recommend getting it engraved!

-Want more stethoscopes opinions from a nurse?
+Want more stethoscope opinions from a nurse?
 Check out this blog post from The Nerdy Nurse!

 Another item that can be attached to the badge reel is a small Sharpie on a key chain (pictured right).
-Nurses frequently are in need of a Sharpie for various reasons (signing and dating a wound dressing, marking drainage on a dressing, labeling patient items) and they never stay in your pocket long.
+Nurses frequently need a Sharpie for various reasons (signing and dating a wound dressing, marking drainage on a dressing, labeling patient items), and they never stay in your pocket long.
 Therefore, I highly recommend getting those tiny Sharpies on a keyring.
 They’re WONDERFUL!

 These are the best nurse pens.
 Buy them.
 That is all.